 No decking material is perfect, whether it's composite decking or plastic, metal, rubber or wood decking.
 Some deteriorate in the sun, others can be difficult to work and some can be prohibitively expensive.
 When searching for deck materials, you'll want to consider a number of factors, and the final result of your search may not be what you expected.
 The selection of decking materials has grown in recent years, and some options that homeowners wouldn't even have considered previously have become best-sellers in today's decking market.

 The most visible decking material is that which forms the surface of the deck.
-Whereas wood has traditionally been the go-to material for decking boards — and it's still popular — plastics, composites and metals (primarily aluminum) are giving wood a run for the money, and they boast many advantages.
+Whereas wood has traditionally been the go-to material for decking boards — and it's still popular — plastics, composites and metals (primarily aluminum) are giving wood a run for its money, and they boast many advantages.
 When it comes to the less noticeable structure of the deck, however, wood is still king, and there are few alternatives.

 One of the increasingly important factors to consider when shopping for decking materials is the environmental impact of the material you purchase, and that's a sword with two edges.
 On one hand, it's important to know where the material you use comes from and whether or not the source is sustainable.
 On the other hand, it's also important to know what happens to the materials when you take down the deck and throw the materials away.
 Some materials are recyclable and can be made into new materials, others decompose naturally and others end up sitting in landfill sites for centuries.